Case study: integrating tutorial help with developer-written reference documentation

 Results

-Arcos now has a help system that contains the following information:
+Arcos now has a help system that contains this information:

 The software development team does not need a technical writer to merge their notes into the help system.
-Because the software developers' notes are automatically put into the help system, the possibility for errors is decreased.
+Because the software developers' notes are automatically put into the help system, the risk of errors is decreased.

 "Although this was a very technical product Mike quickly got to grips with it and the quality of the documentation provided was first class."